Disappearance of Eloise Worledge: Investigation and aftermath

 Both parents were initially treated as suspects.
 At the time of Worledge's disappearance both her parents had been having affairs and her father was believed to be depressed due to the looming divorce.
 He was to move out on the day Worledge had gone missing.
 Senior constable Nazaretian said in 2002 that Patsy Worledge told police at the time of her daughter's disappearance she felt that her husband "was involved in the disappearance as a means of prolonging the inevitable and as a way of spiting her".

 On the night of Eloise's disappearance, her father had gone to bed over an hour and a half after her, and around an hour after his wife.
 He left the front door open because he was unaware Patsy had forgotten to close it.
 A passage light was left on in the hallway when the children went to bed each night, and was turned off by the last parent to bed, but it was stated by police that on that night "Lindsay Worledge did not turn off the passageway light".
 At around 4:45 a.m. the next morning, Patsy awoke to go to the toilet and noted that the light was off.
 It is almost certain Eloise had already been taken by this time.

 Despite a very extensive search and a $10,000 reward posted in 1976, no trace of Worledge has ever been found.
 Homicide cold case detectives reinvestigated the case in 2001, but to no avail.
-Lindsay Worledge died in 2017, 41 years after his daughter disappeared.
+Lindsay Worledge died in 2017.
+Patsy Worledge died in 2022.

 In October 2023, Melbourne crime journalist John Silvester noted that Eloise's school, Beaumaris Primary School, became the subject of an inquiry into the activities of five paedophiles, former teachers.
-In the 1960s and '70s, between fifty and one hundred children were allegedly molested, a fact unknown to police investigating the abduction of Eloise at the time.
+In the 1960s and 1970s, between fifty and one hundred children were allegedly molested, a fact unknown to police investigating the abduction of Eloise at the time.